Skip to content

 Loomis housing and architecture

-Loomis is dominated by lower-density rural-residential and acreage homes, many custom or semi-custom, frequently on oak-shaded lots with outbuildings, barns, and equestrian facilities, plus a small older town core.
-The combination of larger structures, accessory buildings, and heavy oak canopy means the exterior strategy has to consider not just the house but how the whole site behaves in an ember event.
+Loomis is dominated by lower-density rural-residential and acreage homes, many of them custom or semi-custom, frequently on oak-shaded lots with outbuildings, barns, and equestrian facilities, alongside a small older town core.
+The combination of larger main structures, accessory buildings, and heavy oak canopy means the exterior strategy has to consider the whole site, not just the house.
+Trim and profile choices on these custom homes lean traditional and substantial, which fiber cement reproduces well while adding the fire resistance the setting calls for.

 Loomis's foothill-edge climate

-Loomis runs hot and dry in summer with elevated UV, and the oak-woodland setting that gives it its character also produces substantial seasonal fuel.
-Winters are mild with rare light frost.
-The dryness and fuel load make wildfire and ember exposure an elevated, year-planning concern, and that — more than heat or moisture — sets the exterior agenda here.
+Loomis's controlling stressor is foothill-edge fire driven by its own landscape.
+Summers run hot and dry with elevated UV, and the oak-woodland setting that gives the town its character also produces substantial seasonal fuel right around the homes.
+Winters are mild with only rare light frost, so freeze and moisture are minor concerns here.
+The dryness and the on-site fuel load make wildfire and ember exposure a year-planning matter — and that, far more than heat alone, sets the exterior agenda in Loomis.

 Hardening a Loomis property

-For Loomis homes we specify Class A non-combustible fiber cement and harden the ignition-prone points: eaves, vents, and ground-to-wall transitions, with particular attention to homes where oak canopy and outbuildings increase ember loading.
-Re-cladding combustible wood or T1-11 in non-combustible material is one of the highest-value hardening actions available to a rural Loomis property, and we coordinate it with soffit and fascia detailing so the assembly works as a whole.
+For Loomis homes we specify Class A non-combustible fiber cement and harden the ignition-prone points: eaves, vents, and ground-to-wall transitions, with particular attention to properties where oak canopy and outbuildings increase ember loading.
+Re-cladding combustible wood or T1-11 in non-combustible material is one of the highest-value hardening actions available to a rural Loomis property, and we coordinate it with soffit and fascia detailing so the assembly performs as a whole rather than as a patchwork of upgraded and untouched parts.

 Recommended materials for Loomis

 Non-combustible fiber cement is the clear recommendation for Loomis given the elevated fire exposure.
-We generally advise against combustible cladding here regardless of aesthetic preference, since fiber cement also delivers the heat durability the climate requires and therefore involves no performance trade-off.
-Durable factory finishes and robust flashing round out a spec built for the rural-residential setting.
+We generally advise against combustible cladding here regardless of aesthetic preference, since fiber cement also delivers the heat and UV durability the climate requires and therefore involves no real performance trade-off.
+Durable factory finishes and robust flashing round out a spec built for the rural-residential setting, where the look owners want and the protection the oak woodland demands are fully compatible in one material.

-Loomis projects carry the standard drivers plus fire-detailing scope and, often, larger structures, accessory buildings, and rural site-access considerations.
-Older custom homes can reveal dry rot at demolition.
-We assess on site and provide a written, itemized estimate; as in Auburn, the fire-detailing scope in Loomis is not where we suggest economizing.
+Cost in Loomis is shaped by the standard drivers plus fire-detailing scope and, very often, larger structures, accessory buildings, and rural site-access considerations like long driveways and gated acreage.
+Older custom homes can reveal dry rot at demolition that has to be addressed before re-cladding.
+We assess these qualitatively on site and provide a written, itemized estimate; as in Auburn, the fire-detailing scope in Loomis is not where we suggest economizing, because it is doing the most important work.

 Our process in Loomis